Regular Registration (opens January 5!)

 Camp Readiness and Enrollment Paperwork

-Camp Readiness: Participants must be prepared physically, mentally, and emotionally to participate fully in camp.
-Families should read these terms & conditions thoroughly and review the information on our website prior to enrolling in camp.
+Camp Readiness: Camper must be prepared physically, mentally, and emotionally to participate fully in Camp.
+Enrollers should read these terms & conditions thoroughly and review the information on our website and FAQ, regarding camp readiness before enrolling their child.
+It may be recommended to consult the child’s doctor, teacher, or therapist to assess readiness for camp.

-Enrollment Paperwork: You agree to complete all camp paperwork accurately, thoroughly, and on time and to notify us by phone call or email if changes occur after completing any paperwork.
-You agree to inform us if your child is enrolled in an Individualized Education Program or 504 Plan, receives other special social-emotional or behavioral support, or has any physical, mental, or behavioral condition that may impact their camp experience and/or the camp community.
-You consent to The Foundation contacting you and your child’s service provider(s) and/or medical professional(s) to develop a plan to help your child succeed at camp.
-You understand that clear and timely communication is essential to setting your child up for success.
+Enrollment Paperwork: Enrollers will complete all Camp paperwork accurately, thoroughly, and on time, including health forms, and will notify Camp by phone or email if information changes after submission.
+Enrollers will disclose any Individualized Education Program, 504 Plan, other social-emotional or behavioral supports, or any physical, mental, or behavioral condition that may impact Camper’s experience or the Camp community.
+Enrollers consent to Camp contacting Enrollers and Camper’s providers to develop a plan for Camper’s success.

-Incomplete or Late Paperwork: Failure to complete thorough, accurate and timely paperwork (including application questionnaires and health forms) or respond to requests for additional information may result in the forfeiture of your child’s spot and any payments made to date.
+Incomplete or Late Paperwork: Failure to submit thorough, accurate, and timely paperwork, or to respond to requests for additional information, may result in forfeiture of Camper’s spot and any payments made to date.

 Payment Methods